1602/compound/docs/sources/markdown/asset-compiler.md

 Environment Settings:

 in `/config/environment.js`
-use the AssetCompiler middleware and set you css engine
+use the AssetCompiler middleware to set your css engine

 ```
 ...